Cavity-induced bifurcation in classical rate theory: Cavity-induced phase transition and collective dynamics

-Finally, let us consider the dynamics of thermalization, i.e., reaction kinematics.
+To conclude the analysis of the rate theory approach, let us consider the dynamics of thermalization, i.e., reaction kinematics.
 To this end, consider an experiment where every molecule is initialized in the left well (``reactant'') and, at a time $t$ later, the percentage of the molecules in the right well (``product'') is measured.
 The thermalization (or reaction) rate is initially controlled by $\Gamma_{LR}$ alone.
-Averaging over Eq.~\eqref{eq:ratemodification}, this initial rate is modified from $\Gamma_{LR}^0$ by a factor of
+Averaging over Eq.~\eqref{eq:ratemodification}, this initial rate is modified from $\Gamma_{LR}^0$ by a factor

-in the leading order of~$1/N$ and to second order in the cumulant expansion, which is exact for a normally distributed~$g$~\cite{supplement}.
-This result is independent of the bias~$\sigma$.
+in the leading order of~$1/N$ and to the second order in the cumulant expansion.
+This result, derived in Appendix~\ref{sec:cumulants}, is independent of the bias~$\sigma$.
 In the inset of Fig.~\ref{fig:kinematics}, we show the effect of~$\alpha$ and the variance of the coupling distribution.
 The effective transition rate becomes always slower due to the presence of the cavity --- the cavity is an inhibitor --- and the effect is stronger the less varied the couplings are.

 The agreement between our theoretical approach and the Markov chain simulation is shown in Fig.~\ref{fig:kinematics}.
 For equal couplings, $\mathrm{Var}(g) = 0$, we use the macroscopic rate equation~\eqref{eq:bare:mean} directly and the results are nearly indistinguishable.
-Our solutions for the stationary and transient behavior (dotted lines) also agree well with the simulation.
-The small deviation between the simulation and the stationary value is likely due to finite $N=1000$ in the simulation.
-Finally, we note that even though the rate equations are state dependent and consequently non-linear, the macroscopic behaviour fits well to the typical exponential behaviour $N_{L}(t) = N_{L}(\infty) + [N_{L}(0) - N_{L}(\infty)] e^{-\gamma t}$ with a suitable fitting constant $\gamma$.
+Our solutions for the stationary and transient behavior also agree well with the simulation.